Inflation: Decryption of the Descrozaille law

 More information on the EGalim 3 law

-EGalim 3 increases the threshold for resale at a loss to 10% of the purchase price of products, except for fruits and vegetables.
+Egalim 3 raises the loss leader threshold to 10% of the purchase price of products, except for fruit and vegetables.
 This change prevents sellers from offering food products below cost.

 This law aims to protect small and medium-sized French businesses from harmful promotions.
 It imposes a threshold for resale at a loss until April 15, 2025, forcing distributors to maintain the price of food products above their cost increased by 10%.

-EGalim applies to all players in collective catering, including school canteens, nurseries and universities.
+Egalim applies to all those involved in collective catering, including school canteens, from crèches to universities.

 Subscribe to our Newsletters :